the-other-mariana/the-other-mariana.github.io/_posts/2023-06-30-text-summarizing.md

 $$
 Attention(Q, K, V) = softmax(\frac{QK^T}{\sqrt{dk}}) V
 $$

+This equation is basically what the diagram above is depicting.

 The scaled dot-product attention is a major component of the next part (multi-head attention).